Keeping our communities safe

 We understand this is a difficult time for all but we want to reassure you that although we have adapted to different ways of working, we are still here when you need us.

-Throughout the outbreak of COVID-19 we have worked hard to continue to keep our communities safe.
+Throughout the outbreak of COVID-19, Northamptonshire Fire and Rescue Service (NFRS) have worked hard to continue to keep our communities safe.
 We have been ready to respond to emergencies at all times, our stations have remained closed to visitors which has reduced the chances of our crews coming into contact with the virus.
 When we do respond to emergencies, our crews will be taking additional precautions to prevent any potential spread of the virus so we ask that you follow any instructions given to you by either our emergency control room operators or the crews when they are on scene.

 Below is the timeline of COVID-19 for Northamptonshire Fire and Rescue Service (NFRS)